apache/causeway-site/content/contributors/development-environment.md

 <img src="resources/eclipse-preferences-white-space-2.png" width="400px"></img>

+## Setting up DataNucleus enhancer

+If you are either contributing to the JDO Objectstore, or even if you simply intend to use the latest-n-greatest version and build from source, then you should also configure the DataNucleus plugin for Eclipse.
+This does the job of bytecode-enhancing your domain objects.

+See [this page](../components/objectstores/jdo/datanucleus-and-eclipse.html) for details on how to setup the plugin.

+You will also see that the page describes how to configure the `isis-objectstore-jdo-applib` domain project with the DataNucleus enhancer.

+If you fail to do this, then the JDO ObjectStore's implementation of the [Publishing Service](../components/objectstores/jdo/publishing-service-jdo.html) and the [Settings Services](../components/objectstores/jdo/settings-services-jdo.html) will throw runtime exceptions.

 ## What's Next

-Now you've set up your development environment the next thing to do is to [build Isis](building-isis.html).
+Now you've set up your development environment the next thing to do is to [build Isis](building-isis.html) from the command line.